This will be a complete Synology Hyper Backup guide.

 Backup a Synology NAS to a Raspberry Pi

-This was a complete Synology Hyper Backup Guide.
-The steps followed and instructions provided in this tutorial are to help you set up your own Hyper Backup task, but you can check out the specific examples in the videos above if you’re interested
+This tutorial looked at how to set up Hyper Backup on a Synology NAS.
+The steps followed and instructions provided in this tutorial are to help you set up your own backup task, but you can check out the specific examples in the videos above if you’re interested.
+Thanks for checking out the tutorial!